niko17x/bluedit/NOTES.md

 [*] : After post creation by author, page should be redirected to the "detailed post page".
 [*] : Vote number on Homepage.jsx should show "Vote" if there are not votes as a default value.
 [*] : On AllPosts.jsx component, how can I have the vote section refresh the updated vote count without having to refresh the entire page?
-[ ] : Make votes work on the "DisplayDetailedPost.jsx" component.
+[*] : Make votes work on the "DisplayDetailedPost.jsx" component.
+[*] : Create a comment box in DisplayDetailedPost.jsx directly below the main post.
+[*] : Author of comments can delete the comment or edit the comment.
+Show deltee option only for author.
+[ ] : Clicking on delete should remove data/comment from fb and useState.
+[*] : Once user has typed in the comment box, comment submission button should be highlighted.
+[*] : Create function for comment submission.
+[*] : Submitting the comment should show below the comment box.

 ### Todo (after 90% completion):